-Can’t decide between a small, close-knit college or a bustling, big-city university?
-Good news — at Simmons, you can have both!
+Can’t decide between a small, close-knit college, a bustling, big-city university or an online program that fits into your life?
+Good news — at Simmons, you’ll find all three!

-Located in the heart of Boston, Simmons provides you with all the benefits of a small college campus and the unparalleled opportunities of a large university.
+Located in the heart of Boston, Simmons provides you with all the benefits of a small college campus, plus the unparalleled opportunities of a large university.
+Our digital campus expands our campus footprint far beyond New England — so you can become part of the vibrant Simmons student community, no matter where you live.

 You’ll experience our innovative curriculum, which allows you to customize your course of study.
 Whether you’re undecided about your major or have already found your dream career, you’ll find your passion and develop your unique leadership style.

-At Simmons, the city is yours.
+If you join us on our Boston campus, the city is yours.
 You’ll find internships, clinicals, and jobs in many fields, including healthcare, education, technology, and business.
-Boston also offers endless social and cultural opportunities to explore, so take in the bright lights or chill on the quad -- it’s your move!
+Boston also offers endless social and cultural opportunities to explore, so take in the bright lights or chill on the quad — it’s your move!

 Why a Women’s Undergraduate Experience?